1. Language and Speakers

 yilungu (Naessan, 2013)

 Kayala is also glossed to mean ‘away from camp’ (Velichova-Rebelos, 2005).
-Mirniny country is at the southern end of Australia.
-Considering this, any place away from the Great Australian Bight, away from camp, will almost certainly be north.
+This is an example of extension of meaning.
+Given that Mirniny country is at the southern-most end of Australia, any direction away from camp, could almost be guaranteed to be north.

 kurna purulu (Curr, 1886)